crapuscul/Inventory_app/README.md

 - **Family and Subfamily Management:**
   - Create and manage families and subfamilies to organize products efficiently.

+- **Supplier Relationship Management (SRM):**
+  - Maintain a database of suppliers with contact information and relationship details.
+  - Associate products with specific suppliers for easy procurement tracking.

+- **User-Friendly Interface:**

 - **User-Friendly Interface:**
   - Intuitive web interface for easy navigation and interaction.